odsouza59/practice_branch/README.md

 edits

-more edits on olivia branch
+more edits on olivia branch!!!